Lee-moran/Planet_Earth/README.md

 - Get a notifaction for new blogs that your interested in.
 - Thinking about removing home button all together as home is also the logo/name.
 - add error message to the project

+# Resubmission
+- added to the post model - rating and read_time
+- added to the html blog post